Schlessman Family Foundation

 How to Apply

 IMPORTANT: The Trustees have paused the open Letter of Intent (LOI) and new applicant process to focus support on existing relationships.
-Currently, only organizations that have received a grant from the Foundation in the most recent 3 years, or have been specifically invited by a Trustee to apply, may submit applications.
+Currently, only organisations that have received a grant from the Foundation in the most recent 3 years, or have been specifically invited by a Trustee to apply, may submit applications.

 Eligibility Requirements:

-• Must be a 501(c)(3) nonprofit organization (or use a fiscal sponsor)
+• Must be a 501(c)(3) nonprofit organisation (or use a fiscal sponsor)

 • Must have at least a two-year history of operations in the Metro Denver area